Cacao: 5 Little Known Benefits of this Amazonian Superfood

 No cooking here – just grab a bar of raw organic chocolate, break into squares, and serve with some organic nuts, dried fruit, herbal tea, and a whole lot of love.

-Try your hands on our Raw Brownie, which includes cacao powder and cacao nibs, and will be sure to quench any chocolate cravings in a second (100% guilt free).
-It's also gluten free, wheat free, sugar free, dairy free, vegetarian, vegan and paleo, so everyone's invited to the party.
+Try your hands on our Fudge Pots, which includes cacao powder and raw chocolate, and will be sure to quench any chocolate cravings in a second (100% guilt-free).

 Get your healthy chocolate on now.
 Let me know what you whip up in the comments below!